Put More Money In Your Pocket

-Freddie Mac reported the 30-year fixed-rate mortgage averaged 2.90%, ticking up slightly from mid-September’s all-time low of 2.86%.
+Freddie Mac reported the 30-year fixed-rate mortgage averaged 2.90% in 2020, ticking up slightly from mid-September’s all-time low of 2.86%.
 Compared to a year earlier, mortgage rates have dropped more than 70 basis points, providing borrows significant savings on their monthly payments.
 For borrowers in the market for 15-year fixed-rate mortgages, they can find average rates as low as 2.40%.

 Delaying Social Security Benefits